RODA/DialogCreator/DialogCreator.md

 Notes

 - Programmatic state changes (e.g., `check`, `setValue`) do not automatically dispatch events.
-Use `trigger` when you need the dialog to behave as if the user had interacted with the element.
+Use `triggerChange()` or `triggerClick()` when you need the dialog to behave as if the user had interacted with the element.
-- The selection command (`setSelected`) also does not auto-dispatch, but it can be paired with `trigger(name, 'change')` if you rely on change triggers.
+- The selection command (`setSelected`) also does not auto-dispatch, but it can be paired with `triggerChange(name)` if you rely on change triggers.
 - Validation helpers (`addError`, `clearError`) are purely visual aids in Preview; they do not block execution or change element values.

 ### Populate container contents